avargaskun/HttpForward/README.md

 ## Configuration

-Change the appSettings values in app.config to match your scenario:
+Change the following values in httpforward.exe.config to match your scenario:

 ```xml
 <appSettings>